FlightLabsUNSW/FLU-AUVSI-Interop-System/Interop-Linux/README.md

 It is good practice to do this every time before you start working locally if you are editing files, to ensure you have the latest version.

 ## Setup & Installation Requirements
 For ease of installation and setup on different computers, a startup/setup script has been developed, the 'flu-startup-system.sh' file.
-To be able to run the startup script, run the following lines of code from the root:
+To be able to run the startup script, run the following lines of code:

 `cd FLU-AUVSI-Interop-System/Interop-Linux`
 `chmod u+x ./bin/flu-startup-system.sh`